ManthanUgemuge/Thing-Big/README.md

-# Thing-Big-Gear-Bulb
+# Think Big Gear Bulb
+A Simple Web Animation using CSS concept of Keyframes and ROtation.

-Start Small Thing Big - Steve Jobs
+"Start Small Thing Big" - Steve Jobs

 ## About The Project